-Winter: May to October is dry season and provides the most action in Etosha as the wildlife congregates around the waterholes.
-This is the busiest season for visitors, due to the excellent visibility for sightings, as well as the mild weather.
+Winter: May to October is the dry season, providing the most action in Etosha as the wildlife congregates around the waterholes.
+This is the busiest season for visitors due to the excellent visibility for sightings and the mild weather.
 I visited the park in November, which is the end of the dry season in the region, but the park still had not seen any rain.
 While waterholes were low, the game looked healthy.
 However, there was little game to be seen between these sources.

-Summer: The months of January and February are the height of the rainy season, and it is in these months that the usually dry salt plan of Etosha is transformed into an exquisite birder’s haven with thousands of flamingoes and migratory birds.
+Summer: January and February are the height of the rainy season.
+In these months, Etosha’s usually dry salt pan is transformed into an exquisite birder’s haven with thousands of flamingoes and migratory birds.
 The European bee-eater is a particular delight!
 However, it is harder to guarantee game sightings during this quieter period, as the animals do not need to visit the waterholes.
-Consequently, more driving is necessary and you can expect temperatures during the day to reach up to 40°C.
+Consequently, more driving is necessary, and you can expect temperatures during the day to reach up to 40°C.

 I broke the journey into two parts by stopping at Okonjima, home of the AfriCat Foundation, on the way up.
-At Okonjima, a variety of accommodation options are on offer, from camping to your private bush villa.
+At Okonjima, various accommodation options are available, from camping to your private bush villa.
 Money raised from their lodgings goes to supporting the work of AfriCat, which focuses on the conservation of Namibia’s large carnivores, conservation education and the mitigation of human-wildlife conflict in Namibia.
-AfriCat also has another base on the south-western border of Etosha, where they are aiming to mitigate conflict between local farmers and lions.
+AfriCat also has another base on Etosha’s south-western border, aiming to mitigate conflict between local farmers and lions.
 Okonjima is currently home to leopards, lions, hyenas and wild dogs – many of which have been rescued, while some are natural residents of the reserve.
-These carnivores, which may otherwise have been confined to a life in captivity, are given a chance to become self-sustaining in Okonjima’s protected area.
+These carnivores, which may otherwise have been confined to a life in captivity, can become self-sustaining in Okonjima’s protected area.
 And I managed to tick three of Namibia’s big cats off my list before I even reached Etosha.
-This was great as it meant that I wasn’t so focused on predator sightings during my time in the national park, and the shorter drive also meant that I had time to enter the park through Anderson Gate and spend the rest of the day driving to exit at Von Lindequist Gate near Namutoni, where Mokuti Etosha Lodge was awaiting my arrival.
+This was great as it meant that I wasn’t so focused on predator sightings during my time in the national park.
+The shorter drive also meant that I had time to enter the park through Anderson Gate and spend the rest of the day driving to exit at Von Lindequist Gate near Namutoni, where Mokuti Etosha Lodge was awaiting my arrival.